 Supporting Arrangement Purpose Australian Government Crisis Management Framework The Framework outlines the arrangements enabling the Australian Government's 'all hazards' crisis management approach.
 This approach is a continuum of prevention, preparedness, response and recovery.
 The Framework is outlined within Attachment 1.
-Maritime Emergency Strategic Coordination Committee The inter-departmental committee with responsibility for whole-of- government coordination of maritime environmental emergencies involving ships, or Australian Government support to the states and Northern Territory.
+Maritime Emergency Strategic Coordination Committee The inter-departmental committee with responsibility for whole-of-government coordination of maritime environmental emergencies involving ships, or Australian Government support to the states and Northern Territory.
 These arrangements are contained within Part 4.
-AMSA Marine Pollution Contingency Plan The operational response plan for the combat of incidents involving ships within the Commonwealth marine area.
-The plan will be implemented on all occasions where the Australian Maritime Safety Authority (AMSA) is the designated Control Agency.
-Offshore Petroleum Incident Coordination Framework The Framework outlines the Australian Government's roles and responsibilities in response to a significant offshore petroleum incident in Commonwealth waters.
-The Framework is outlined within Part 5.
+Offshore Petroleum Incident Coordination Committee The inter-departmental committee with responsibility for guiding and coordinating the Commonwealth Government's response to a significant offshore petroleum incident originating in Commonwealth waters.
+The committee's purpose and membership are contained within Part 5.
+AMSA Marine Pollution Contingency Plan The operational response plan for the combat of marine oil and chemical incidents involving ships within the Commonwealth marine area.
+The plan will be implemented on all occasions where AMSA is the designated Control Agency.
 AMSA Maritime Casualty Manuals (MCM) Volumes 1, 2 and 3 The operational response plan for the management of maritime casualties within the Commonwealth marine area or where the Maritime Emergency Response Commander (MERCOM) has assumed control of the incident within the jurisdiction of the state or Northern Territory or on the high seas.
 Queensland Coastal Contingency Action Plan Outlines the arrangements for response to maritime environmental emergencies that impact on, or are likely to have an impact on, Queensland's coastal waters and waters of the Great Barrier Reef World Heritage Area (GBRWHA) and the Torres Strait Protected Zone.
 The Queensland Government is the Control Agency for the management of any spill in the Great Barrier Reef Marine Park.
 AMSA is responsible for the management of SOLAS vessel casualties with direct support of Maritime Safety Queensland (MSQ) and the Great Barrier Reef Marine Park Authority (the Reef Authority).
 The Reef Authority is responsible for the management of non-SOLAS vessel casualties.
 Noting its maritime expertise MSQ will, under agreement with the Reef Authority, manage higher risk marine casualties with direct support of the Reef Authority and further support from AMSA as required.